(120216) 2004 EW95

-' (provisional designation ') is a resonant trans-Neptunian object in the Kuiper belt located in the outermost regions of the Solar System.
+' is a resonant trans-Neptunian object in the Kuiper belt located in the outermost regions of the Solar System.
 It measures approximately 291 kilometers in diameter.
 It has more carbon than typical of KBOs, and the first to be confirmed as having this composition in this region of space.
 It is thought to have originated closer to the Sun, perhaps even in the main asteroid belt.

 Orbit

 is currently well inside the orbit of Neptune.

 Like Pluto, is classified as a plutino.
 It stays in a 2:3 resonance with Neptune.
 For every 2 orbits that a plutino makes, Neptune orbits 3 times.

 is currently 27.0 AU from the Sun, and came to perihelion (q=26.98 AU) in April 2018.
 This means that this object is currently inside the orbit of the planet Neptune.
 Like Pluto, this plutino spends part of its orbit closer to the Sun than Neptune is even though their orbits are controlled by Neptune.
 (Plutinos Huya and are even currently inside the orbit of Neptune.)
 Simulations by the Deep Ecliptic Survey (DES) show that over the next 10 million years can acquire a perihelion distance (q_{min}) as small as 24.6 AU.

 It comes within 9 AU of Uranus and stays more than 21 AU from Neptune over a 14,000 year period. has been observed 158 times with an observation arc of 13 years and has an orbit quality of 2.